 One of my most memorable cases, and one of historical interest, occurred when I was an assistant resident in 1962.
 I was helping my chief resident resect an abdominal aortic aneurysm on a patient with an above-knee amputation.
-In those days we routinely carried out repair with a bifurcated graft.
-We had completed the proximal anastomosis, and the distal anastomosis on the side of the patient’s intact leg.
+In those days we routinely carried out the repair with a bifurcated graft.
+We had completed the proximal anastomosis and the distal anastomosis on the side of the patient’s intact leg.
 When we went to do the distal anastomosis on the side of the amputation, we discovered that the iliac artery was chronically occluded.
 We solved that problem (or so we thought) by cutting off the other graft limb and oversewing the stump.
 The patient was transferred to the ICU where he was doing well until 24 hours later, his graft occluded, rendering him ischaemic from the umbilicus distally.
 We returned the patient, emergently, to the operating room to carry out a revision.
-However, with the induction of anaesthesia, the patient had a cardiac arrest.
-The concept of closed chest resuscitation had just been published.
-We successfully carried out closed chest compression and got the patient’s heart started.
+However, with the induction of anesthesia, the patient had a cardiac arrest.
+The concept of closed-chest resuscitation had just been published.
+We successfully carried out closed-chest compression and got the patient’s heart started.

 We were now faced with a patient who had just had a cardiac arrest in whom the lower half of his body was ischaemic.
 At this point, we decided we needed some senior help and called Dr Blaisdell.
 Dr Blaisdell thought about the situation for about 15 minutes and came up with the idea of the axillo-femoral bypass.
 With the patient awake, but intubated, we exposed the right axillary and right femoral arteries under local anaesthesia.
 At that time, no tunnelling instruments existed, so we improvised using an external vein stripper (the longest instrument we had) and with the use of a small counter incision midway, we created a tunnel and passed a 10mm Dacron graft between the two incisions and completed end-to-sides anastomoses.
 This successfully restored circulation.
 That patient recovered and lived for another five years.